 2. Weak Brand Strength

 Growth and expansion is at the heart of a sophisticated investor’s strategy.
 As a foundation, a franchise system must possess a proven, replicable business concept that is adaptable across markets.
 On top of that, the platform and infrastructure to operate the existing franchise system’s operations and units must be sound.
 That includes manuals, training, ongoing consultation, franchisee communication strategies, compliance monitoring, marketing, technology, processes for modification, and updating products and services, etc. Moreover, there should be a blueprint to facilitate building out that platform and infrastructure for future growth and expansion.
-Has the franchise system experienced consistent growth by
+Has the franchise system experienced consistent growth by number of franchise units, and if not, why?
+Franchise systems operating in an industry or market that is (or may be) subject to potential negative changes also lack appeal.
+Weak brand strength stands in the way of sophisticated investors achieving their investment goals.

 3. Poor Economics

 The royalty stream must pass the stress test.
 Investors will analyze the certainty and recurring nature of the ongoing royalty revenue (together with other revenue such as technology fees, supply arrangement fees, etc.) independently of one-time fees (e.g. initial franchise fees).
 This will include considering the remaining term on franchise arrangements and the likely percentage of renewals together with the age, demographic, and level of sophistication of the franchisee population, jurisdiction and regional trends or differences, and payment delinquencies.
 Of particular concern will be revenue generated from suspect sources such as self-dealing or fading mechanisms, as will concentration as between a small pool of franchisees (or national account customers).
-Consideration will also be given to
+Consideration will also be given to future potential for royalty stream growth, whether through increased same-unit sales, an increase in the franchisee population, the introduction of new products and services, and other strategies.
+These indicators and factors inform the economic condition of the franchise system and its potential.
+Sophisticated investors (aka “financial investors”) want to see strong economics to make the investment worth their while.

 4. No Protection